New to Rust? Grab our free Rust for Beginners eBook Get it free →

 Here we know that the last element that passes the test case is 8, so its index is printed, which is 4.

-This method returns the value of the index or position of the specified element.
+This method returns the index position of the specified element.

 const planets = ["Jupiter", "Uranus", "Mercury", "Pluto" , "Earth"];